intel-analytics/BigDL-2.x/docs/docs/APIGuide/Ray/rayonspark.md

     extra_executor_memory_for_ray="10g")
 ```

-[Optional] If you don't have a yarn cluster, you can also test locally by creating `SparkContext`
+- [Optional] If you don't have a yarn cluster, this can also be test locally by creating `SparkContext`
 with `init_on_local`

 ```Python